danieleteti/delphimvcframework/README.md

 - ⚡ New!
 Automated support to avoid "mid-air collisions".
 New methods `SetETag` and `CheckIfMatch` allows a better security without adding complexity to the controller code - check `avoid_mid_air_collisions_sample.dproj` sample and see  https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag#avoiding_mid-air_collisions for more info about mid-air collisions.

+- ✅ Improved!
+Ignored fields handling now is much better in renders method and in `ObjDict` as well.
+See [issue 528](https://github.com/danieleteti/delphimvcframework/issues/528).

 ### Bug Fixes in 3.2.2-nitrogen